polykin.math.derivatives¤

 Calculate the numerical Hessian of a scalar function \(f(\mathbf{x})\) using the forward finite-difference scheme.

-The step size \(h_j\) is optimally determined according to the number of reliable digits of \(f\) and the magnitude and scale of each \(\mathbf{x}\) component.
+The step size \(h_j\) is optimally determined according to the machine precision of the function values.
+Typically, the Hessian is accurate to about a third of the number of reliable digits returned by the function.

 References